rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 }
 ```

-There is only one mandatory parameter: `type`.
+There is only one mandatory property: `type`.
 Let's define it in an unnecessarily complex way to illustrate the union better later on:

 ```typescript
 type ButtonTypeMain = typeof buttonTypeNormal | typeof buttonTypeGrey